 We provide quality dehumidification services for your basement, crawl space, or whole-house to manage moisture and keep you comfortable.
-Our Nate certified technicians are here to help with installation and any maintenance or repairs you need along the way.

 Do I Need a Dehumidifier?

 Most people are aware of the uncomfortable, sweaty, and heavy feeling that high humidity brings.
 However, people don’t often associate issues like mold, pests, and many other home issues with high humidity even though they’re directly related!
 If you’re experiencing these issues, then schedule a consultation with one of our dehumidification specialists.

 There are three things that mold needs in order to grow: moisture, darkness, and food.
 The wood and sheetrock in your home are food for mold.
 And your home is full of dark crevices and spaces, like behind walls and in crawl spaces.
 So the only real way you can combat mold is to remove moisture, and keep humidity below 60%.